 Sugary drinks make your body think it’s thirsty, but the sugar causes you to urinate more.
 More water leaves your body, which can lead to dehydration.
 Keep sugar out of your summer drinks, except for the natural sugars in fruits.

-Fun drink recipes to keep you hydrated
+Fun hydrating drink recipes

 Want more than a glass of water to quench your thirst?
 You have many healthy, hydrating choices.
 Use these fun drink ideas for inspiration.

-- DIY Electrolyte Drink: Combine 2 cups of cold water with 3 tablespoons of maple syrup, 1 teaspoon of coarse sea salt and ice.
+- DIY electrolyte drink: Combine 2 cups of cold water with 3 tablespoons of maple syrup, 1 teaspoon of coarse sea salt and ice.
 Add lemon juice and lime juice to taste.
 Stir well and get refreshed.

-- Strawberry Basil Drink: To make a full pitcher, add 1 pint of sliced strawberries to 10 torn fresh basil leaves, one sliced lemon and 2 quarts of water.
+- Strawberry basil drink: To make a full pitcher, add 1 pint of sliced strawberries to 10 torn fresh basil leaves, one sliced lemon and 2 quarts of water.
 Refrigerate and enjoy.

-- Fruit-infused Water: Like the recipe above, add slices of your favorite fruit to water for a refreshing drink.
+- Fruit-infused water: Like the recipe above, add slices of your favorite fruit to water for a refreshing drink.
 The flavor of the fruit encourages you to drink more, and you’ll get the added benefits of vitamins, minerals and electrolytes.

-- Lemon water: Add the juice of two lemons and a pinch of salt to a pitcher of water for a refreshing and hydrating summer drink.
+- Lemon water: Add the juice of two lemons and a pinch of table salt to a pitcher of water for a refreshing and hydrating summer drink.